LydiahLaw/terraform-30-day-challenge/Day-12-Zero-Downtime-Deployments/README.md

 The deployed ASG name confirms this:

 ```
-asg_name = "webservers-dev-20260402074016170400000003"
+asg_name = "webservers-dev-20260404082236574800000003"
 ```

 ### Launch Template Versioning vs Launch Configuration

 The book demonstrates this pattern with `aws_launch_configuration`, which is fully replaced on every change and triggers `create_before_destroy` automatically.
-Launch Templates version in-place instead — Terraform creates a new version of the same resource rather than replacing it.
-This means running instances are not automatically replaced when user data changes.
+Launch Templates version in-place — Terraform creates a new version of the same resource rather than replacing it.
+Running instances are not automatically replaced when user data changes.

 The production solution is an instance refresh triggered after the Terraform apply: